HNK Tomislav: Communist Yugoslavia (1945–1992)

-Croatian Republic of Herzeg-Bosnia
+Croatian Republic of Herzeg-Bosnia (1992–2001)

-In 1989 Fudbalski klub Budućnost changed its name to Nogometni klub Budućnost, using the Croatian term for football instead of the official Serbo-Croatian.
+In 1989, Fudbalski klub Budućnost changed its name to Nogometni klub Budućnost, using the Croatian term for football instead of the official Serbo-Croatian.
 On 30 May 1990, Budućnost took its original name HNK Tomislav.
 The official stadium was named Gradski stadion "Tomislav" (City Stadium "Tomislav").

-In the season of 1990–91, Tomislav played in the Herzegovina Zone – South took first place and entered the Republican Regional League – South.
-In 1991 Tomislav was successful in the Coup of Yugoslavia entering the round of 16 where it was defeated by RAD from Belgrade with a result of 0–4.
+In the 1990–91 season, Tomislav played in the Herzegovina Zone – South, where it took first place and entered the Republican Regional League – South.
+In 1991, Tomislav was successful in the Coup of Yugoslavia, entering the round of 16 where it was defeated by RAD from Belgrade with a result of 0–4.

-Tomislav played three matches in the Republican Regional League – South in total and refused to continue to compete after that due to political reasons, namely protesting against the war in Croatia.
+Tomislav played three matches in the Republican Regional League – South and, for political reasons, refused to continue competing after that, namely to protest the war in Croatia.
 After Tomislav left the League, other Croatian clubs did so as well.

 During the Bosnian War, all players of the Tomislav participated either as soldiers or in working units.
 Tomislav continued to exist despite the war.
 In August 1992 it played a tournament against the units of the Croatian Defence Council (HVO).
-Tomislav also played against a team of UNPROFOR and won 11–0.
+Tomislav also played against a UNPROFOR team and won 11–0.
 Other friendly games against other football clubs were played as well.

 From 1993 to 2000, Tomislav competed in the First League of Herzeg-Bosnia.
 The First League of Herzeg-Bosnia was the first league formed during the war and the only league in existence after the war.
 Football Federation of Herzeg-Bosnia as well as the Herzeg-Bosnia national football team also existed.
 The Serb and Bosniak football clubs play in their own respective leagues.
 Each national league had its own football federation and national team.

 In the 1993–94 season, Tomislav was a runner-up, while Široki Brijeg won the championship of the Herzegovina group of the First League.
-Both clubs had the same number of points and the same goal difference, but Široki Brijeg was better in matches between the respective clubs.
+Both clubs had the same number of points and the same goal difference, but Široki Brijeg had a better record in matches between the two clubs.
 Thus, Široki Brijeg gained the right to play off with the champions from the Posavina and Central Bosnia groups, eventually defeating them and becoming the champion of Herzeg-Bosnia.

-In the 1994–95 season, Tomislav took 4th place.
-In the 1995–96 season, 80% of players were recruited, but nonetheless, Tomislav managed to perform well.
+In the 1994–95 season, Tomislav finished 4th.
+In the 1995–96 season, 80% of players were recruited, yet Tomislav performed well.
 In the 1996–97 season, Tomislav was demoted to the Second League of Herzeg-Bosnia.
-From 1997 to 2001, Tomislav competed in the Second League of Herzego Bosnia – Center 2.
+From 1997 to 2001, Tomislav competed in the Second League of Herzeg-Bosnia – Centre 2.